yem82/CV/README.md

 During the course we had a day to learn any new language we desired.
 I chose Python and decided to challenge myself by test-driving a [fizzbuzz program](https://github.com/yem82/Fizzbuzz_python).
 I learnt how to do unit testing (unittest) and write code to pass tests with Python.

-Another example of my quick learning was when I learnt how to use javascript to manipulate the DOM in the [Notes App](https://github.com/yem82/notes).
+Another example of my quick learning was when I learnt how to use JavaScript to manipulate the DOM in the [Notes App](https://github.com/yem82/notes).

 ###### Great collaborator: